It’s time to stop blasting music through your earbuds. Yes, even that song that gets you totally pumped when you run at the gym.

 Many older adults with hearing loss also withdraw socially once background noise starts to make communication difficult, which means they spend less time with family and friends.

 “Social isolation and loneliness have been linked to numerous adverse physical and mental health outcomes, including dementia,” noted Kim.

-What’s not yet clear is whether hearing aids can once it’s been done.
+What’s not yet clear is whether hearing aids can

 Now hear this: What you can do